 Ready in 45 minutes

-Chardonnay, Pinot Noir, and Sauvignon Blanc are my top picks for Salmon.
+Salmon on the menu?
+Try pairing with Pinot Noir, Alcoholic Drink, and White Wine.
 To decide on white or red, you should consider your seasoning and sauces.
 Chardonnay is a great friend to buttery, creamy dishes, while sauvignon blanc can complement herb or citrus-centric dishes.
 A light-bodied, low-tannin red such as the pinot noir goes great with broiled or grilled salmon.
-One wine you could try is Paul Dolan Vineyards Chardonnay Wine.
-It has 5 out of 5 stars and a bottle costs about 20 dollars.
+One wine you could try is Peter Michael Le Caprice Pinot Noir.
+It has 4.9 out of 5 stars and a bottle costs about 259 dollars.

 Read the detailed instructions on Foodista.com – The Cooking Encyclopedia Everyone Can Edit